-When the city of Chicago required household employers to provide their workers with a written contract, it became the third city to require domestic worker protections for nannies, care workers, and housekeepers, and others who work in the home.
-Additionally, ten states and two other cities have already passed bills of rights for domestic workers.
-New Jersey and Washington DC. may also enact domestic worker protections at some point in 2023.
+When New Jersey enacted its Domestic Workers’ Bill of Rights in July 2024, it became the 11th state to require domestic worker protections for nannies, care workers, housekeepers, and others who work in private homes.
+Additionally, three other cities and Washington, D.C. have also passed bills of rights for domestic workers.

 California